 - Mars Daybreak has Round Bucklers.
 They are further separated into Corded and Cordless, the difference being that the former are remotely controlled through EVA-style umbilical cables linked to a "Seahorse" command craft and the later have a conventional cockpit.

 - Guymelefs in Vision of Escaflowne.

 - Smaller ones were simply known as Melefs but these never played much of a role in the series.

 - The Five Star Stories call theirs Mortar Headds.
 (No, that's not misspelled.)

 - Megadeuses in The Big O. Their pilots are called Dominus Megadeus.

 - Gasaraki has one side calling their mechs Tactical Armor, (TAs) while the other calls them (Metal) FAKES.

-- Not to mention the giant demoic creatures dressed in samurai armour known as Kugai that both of the above were based on. (though the group that calls their mechs FAKES refer to the Kugai as Originals.)
+- Not to mention the giant demoic creatures dressed in samurai armor known as Kugai that both of the above were based on. (though the group that calls their mechs FAKES refer to the Kugai as Originals.)

 - KLFs and LFOs in Eureka Seven.
 Stands for Kraft Light Fighter and Light-Finding Operation respectively.